Foster the People: 2012–2015: Supermodel and side project

 The band promoted "Coming of Age" by releasing a time-lapse music video of a seven-story mural of the Supermodel album cover being painted in downtown Los Angeles.
-Young and Sick, who also designed artwork for Torches, designed the mural.
+Young & Sick, who also designed artwork for Torches, designed the mural.
 The painting took over ten days to complete.
-Although Young and Sick designed the mural, the actual painting was done by artists LeBA and Vyal under the guidance of Danial Lahoda, the owner and director of LALAarts.
+Although Young & Sick designed the mural, the actual painting was done by artists LeBA and Vyal under the guidance of Danial Lahoda, the owner and director of LALAarts.
 Foster explained that the mural wasn't intended to be a promotion for the album cover: "it's meant to be a piece of art for the city that happens to be an album cover."
 On January 23, 2014, the band played a free show in front of the mural.
 Following some legal controversy, the Supermodel mural was later painted over.

 On March 24, 2015, during an interview in Paraguay, Foster the People announced that they were working on a third album.
 When describing their upcoming record, they said that "the first record was more, kind of, electro-pop, the second record was more of a rock record, and I think this one is going to be a little more hip hop."

 On September 23, 2015, Foster the People announced that Fink would be leaving the band to pursue other opportunities.
 He stated, "I would like to express my extreme gratitude to our fans for your incredible love and support over the last four years.
 It was a true gift getting to perform for such loyal, passionate, and heartfelt people.
 I will miss playing and seeing all of you on the road.
 God bless you all."
 During an interview in 2018, Mark Foster admitted that Fink's departure had been less than amicable and that they have not since kept in touch.
 He said, "That was really hard.
 He's like family.
 We were friends before I started the band.
 I dated his sister for over a year and thought I was going to marry her.
 His parents were like my parents.
 It was really rough, and it wasn't until the past nine or so months where we felt able to move forward. [...]
 We have mutual friends, and I've heard he's doing well.
 But it was a bad breakup.
 It was a very high pressure situation for a number of years, but we did so much together.
 The first Coachella and the first time playing SNL was together.
 It's like we were in a foxhole together.
 We experienced things that nobody else will ever understand, and so it was really hard."

 On April 24, 2015, the film Little Boy was released where Mark Foster co-produced the soundtrack for the film, with one track featuring Mark Pontius.
 On November 27, 2015, Foster the People released a stand-alone single: "Ruby."
 On December 8, 2015, they released another song called "The Unforeseeable Fate of Mr. Jones" through BitTorrent.